HandBrake/HandBrake/README.markdown

 We are now accepting translations via  [Transifex](https://www.transifex.com/HandBrakeProject/)

-Initially we are planning to support a limited set of languages while we evaluate the servier and overheads.
+Initially we are planning to support a limited set of languages while we evaluate the service and overheads.

 ## Additional Information